Scarrat/tiralabra/documentation/implementationdocument.md

 ### Improvements
 LZ algorithm search could be optimized with a variable window, might make it faster on specific files.
 Huffman algorithm could use a better way to store the dictionary into the file rather than just plain text, effect negligible on bigger files though.
+User-friendliness of the program could be improved.

 ### Sources
 http://ilan.schnell-web.net/prog/huffman/ for help with huffman algorithm.